 - 2 tablespoon cacao poeder

 - 3 egg yolks

-- 1. Add the coffee and the masala in a shallow bowl and set aside to cool.
+- 1. Add the coffee and the masala to a shallow bowl and set aside to cool.

 - 2. On a double boiler, whisk the egg yolks and sugar until the eggs are a pale yellow and thickened.
 This takes about 5 minutes.
 Set aside to cool.

-- 3. Whisk the mascarpone until it is soft and stir in the egg yolks.
+- 3. Whisk the mascarpone until soft, and stir in the egg yolks.